Riad Haidar: Biography

-In 2019, he unsuccessfully ran for the office of the member of the European Parliament from the Polish constituency no. 8 as the candidate of the European Coalition.
+In 2019, he unsuccessfully ran for office of the member of the European Parliament from the Polish constituency no. 8 as the candidate of the European Coalition.
 He received 16,858 votes (2.28% in the constituency).
-Later, after the 2023 Polish parliamentary election, he would have had received a right to the seat left by Krzysztof Hetman, who has resigned to join the Sejm.
+Later, after the 2023 Polish parliamentary election, he received the seat left by Krzysztof Hetman, who resigned to become a member of the Sejm of Poland.

-In 2019, Haidar left the Democratic Left Alliance, and run for the office of a member of the Sejm of Poland in the 2019 parliamentary election as a nonpartisan politician as part of the Civic Coalition electoral alliance.
-He ran for office in the constituency no. 7, which consists of the eastern half of the Lublin Voivodeship.
+In 2019, Haidar left the Democratic Left Alliance, and run for office of a member of the Sejm of Poland in the 2019 parliamentary election as a nonpartisan politician, as part of the Civic Coalition electoral alliance.
+He run in the constituency no. 7, which consists of the eastern half of the Lublin Voivodeship.
 He received the mandate in the election, with 21,483 votes (5.35% in the constituency).

 On 31 December 2019, Haidar's contract with his hospital came to an end.
 Adam Chodziński, who was appointed as the hospital director in 2019, and who was a local councilor and a member of the rival Law and Justice party, offered Haidar to continue working in the hospital as the physician, but without remaining in the office of the ward director.
 Haidar refused the offer, as he believed the decision of the hospital director was motivated politically.
-On 2 January 2020, people organized a protest infronto the hospital in Biała Podlaska, in support of Haidar.
+On 2 January 2020, people organised a protest in front of the hospital in Biała Podlaska, in support of Haidar.
 His case was supported by, among others, senator and human rights activist Adam Bodnar, and journalist and social campaigner Jerzy Owsiak.
 The matter became a widely-commented controversy in the Polish-language media.

-In November 2020, Haidar became involved in the organization of the local structures of the Polish Initiative party, while never formally joining it.
+In November 2020, Haidar became involved in the organisation of the local structures of the Polish Initiative party, while never formally joining it.

 Haidar died on 25 May 2023 in Lublin, Poland, due to leukemia.
-The funeral was held in the Saint Cyril and Methodius Church in Biała Podlaska, and organised like a state funeral.
+The funeral was held in the Polish Orthodox Saint Cyril and Methodius Church in Biała Podlaska, and organised like a state funeral.
 He was buried in the cemetery in Biała Podlaska.

-On 1 June 2023, he was posthumously awarded the Knight's Cross of the Order of Polonia Restituta by the president of Poland, Andrzej Duda.
+On 1 June 2023, he was posthumously awarded the Knight's Cross of the Order of Polonia Restituta by the president of Poland Andrzej Duda.